-Names - Formal Entities (organizations, departments, groups, programs)
+Names - formal entities (organizations, departments, groups, programs)

 - Names of formal entities are capitalized. - Partial names of entities are not capitalized if they are just plain words.
-Example: Do not capitalize words like "college," "school," "board" or "committee" when they stand alone.
-These words do not inherit capitalization from the full, formal name. - Committees are considered formal entities, so their full names are capitalized and may be abbreviated in acronym form, but again, "committee" on its own is not capitalized.

-• If a name has an acronym, the full name is spelled out on first reference, followed by the acronym in parentheses.
+Do not capitalize words like "college," "school," "board" or "committee" when they stand alone.
+These words do not inherit capitalization from the full, formal name. - Committees are considered formal entities, so their full names are capitalized and may be abbreviated in acronym form, but again, "committee" on its own is not capitalized. - If a name has an acronym, spell out the full name on first reference, followed by the acronym in parentheses.
 Example: Georgia Gwinnett College (GGC).

 At GGC, avoid using "Office of," "Department of" and "Division of."
 Just use the office, department or division's name, which is capitalized.
-The "office of," "department of," etc. designations should be used only in situations requiring clarification, such as when one is writing about GGC and another organization in the same piece.
+The "office of," "department of," etc. designations should be used only in situations requiring clarity, such as when one is writing about GGC and another organization in the same piece, or when one must distinguish between a general reference, like financial aid, and the Financial Aid office.